 Gherkin is very popular, with business users running off and creating “given / when / then” statements to describe specifications.
-What isn’t clear ito many people is what problems BDD solves, what challenges it introduces - and does the organization have the first kind of problem or want the second?
+What isn’t clear to many people is what problems BDD solves and the challenges it introduces.

-Today we’ll explore BDD in a bit of depth, but with an eye toward answering those questions.
+Today we’ll explore BDD in depth, but with an eye toward answering those questions.

 The three main ‘pieces’ of BDD are the artifacts, the domain language, and the process.
 When people talk about BDD, they tend to focus on the artifacts -- an innovative way of expressing requirements and tests at the same time.
 Without all three pieces in place, attempts to “do” BDD tend to fail.
 As Curtis Petit, a leading contributor to the TestRetreat format once put it “I would say that BDD is a very specific term that gets used to describe a wide variety of abuses of the tools made to support it.”

-After Dan North introduced BDD, primarily for programmers as a way to change their thinking, away from testing and toward describing behavior.
+Dan North introduced BDD, primarily for programmers, as a way to change their thinking away from testing and toward describing behavior.
 Shortly after introducing the idea, Stephen Baker created what would become RSpec, a ruby implementation that eliminated the term ‘test’, instead using language like ‘expect’, ‘should’, and ‘is_expected.’

 As a bank customer